-- 5.1 Admission requirements and procedures for all programmes are detailed in the relevant course information page of the University's website.
-If an applicant is unable to find information on the acceptability of their qualification/s they should contact admissions@contacts.bham.ac.uk for further guidance before applying. - 5.2 Some programmes require an interview and/or test as part of their admissions process.
-This information is published on individual programme information webpages. - 5.3 The University has general entry requirements including a minimum of GCSE grade 4/C in Maths and English (some programmes require higher grades), or equivalent, for entry to undergraduate degrees and apprenticeship programmes1, and evidence of English proficiency from all applicants whose first language is not English.
-Further details can be found on the University's website.
+- Admission requirements and procedures for all programmes are detailed in the relevant course information page of the University's website If an applicant is unable to find information on the acceptability of their qualification/s they should contact admissions@contacts.bham.ac.uk for further guidance before applying. - 5.2 Some programmes require an interview and/or test as part of their admissions process.
+This information is published on individual programme information webpages. - 5.3 (a) The University has general entry requirements including a minimum of GCSE grade 4/C in Maths and English (some programmes require higher grades), or equivalent, for entry to undergraduate degrees and apprenticeship programmes, details can be found on the University's website.

-1 The University may offer applicants a place on an apprenticeship programme if these requirements are not met.
+&lt;sup>1 The University may offer applicants a place on an apprenticeship programme if these requirements are not met.
 If so, the University will provide the opportunity to meet these requirements as part of their programme.

-- 5.4 All applications must normally have at least one satisfactory reference.
+- (b) Evidence of English proficiency is required from all applicants whose first language is not English.
+Further information can be found on the University's website for both undergraduate programmes and postgraduate programmes. - 5.4 All applications must normally have at least one satisfactory reference.
 If this is not supplied at the application stage it will be made a condition of the offer. - 5.5 The University accepts a wide range of country-specific qualifications.
-A list may be found at http://www.birmingham.ac.uk/International/students/country/index.aspx.

-If an applicant is unable to find advice on the acceptability of their qualification/s they should contact admissions@contacts.bham.ac.uk for further guidance before applying.

-5.6 Some programmes also have non-academic requirements, for example Fitness to Practise, DBS check, Health and Immunisations, and ATAS.
+Details may be found on the University's country information webpages. - If an applicant is unable to find advice on the acceptability of their qualification/s they should contact admissions@contacts.bham.ac.uk for further guidance before applying. - 5.6 Some programmes also have non-academic requirements, for example Fitness to Practise, DBS check, Health and Immunisations, and ATAS.
 These are stated in the prospectus and website entries where appropriate to specific programmes and will be added as conditions of an offer where required.